-Entrusting your cats to a sitter while you leave town can be very stressful — and may not always go perfectly — but you can take steps the help make the best choice possible.
+Entrusting your cats to a sitter while you leave town can be very stressful—and may not always go perfectly.
+But you can take steps that will help you find the best pet sitter possible.

-Your first decision is whether you want to hire someone to visit your home daily (pet sitter) or to live in your house while you are away (house sitter).
-Your choices may be limited by the options available in your area, the length of your trip, and your animals’ needs.
+Your first decision is whether you want to hire someone to visit your home daily–while you’re at work, for example–or to stay in your house while you are away traveling.
+Your choices may be limited by the options available in your area, the length of time you’ll be gone, and your animals’ needs.

 The most common option is to hire someone to come to your home daily to feed your cats, freshen their water, scoop the litter, and give them some TLC.
 Pet sitters will often provide additional services such as bringing in your mail and newspaper, watering plants, filling bird feeders, and other household tasks.

-Three written documents will help your cat sitter do a better job.
+These three written documents will help your cat sitter do a better job:

 - Second, make a checklist of tasks that are to be done daily so that nothing is forgotten.

-- Finally, write a letter to your veterinarian informing the veterinarian of your travel plans, naming your cat sitter, and authorizing the veterinarian to provide any treatment necessary while you are away (including euthanizing the cat if in the cat’s best interest), and guaranteeing that you will settle your bill when you return (or call the veterinarian and make other arrangements).
+- Finally, write a letter to your veterinarian informing them of your travel plans, naming your cat sitter, and authorizing the vet to provide any treatment necessary while you are away.
+Make a guarantee that you’ll settle your bill when you return, or call the vet and make other arrangements for emergency payment.